 This Chapter includes guidance on the different options under REACH to adapt information requirements.
 Section R.5.1 deals with exposure based adaptation and triggering of information needs.
-Section R.5.2 provides an overview on the adaptations under Annex XI (1) when testing is scientifically not needed, and Annex XI (2) when testing is technically not possible.
+Section R.5.2 provides an overview on the adaptations under Annex XI section 1 when testing does not appear scientifically necessary, and Annex XI section 2 when testing is technically not possible.

-It should be noted that although this guidance will provide assistance in developing the reasoned justification for derogations/adaptation from the standard testing regime, in certain cases available data showing hazardous effects could trigger the need for additional information, including testing
+It should be noted that although this Guidance will provide assistance in developing the reasoned justification for derogations/adaptation from the standard testing regime, in certain cases available data showing hazardous effects could trigger the need for additional information, including testing.